 The third option required confidence that a relatively thin geosynthetic solution would be strong enough for such weak ground and coarse hardcore.

 DCT’s contract manager approached ABG, whose technical team reassuringly calculated that a geosynthetic solution would be both technically viable and cost effective.
 ABG’s calculations showed that a 400mm layer of 6F2 hardcore laid on to Abgrid 30/30 geogrid with Terrex NW9 geotextile underneath, would create a stable surface over a weak 2% CBR ground.

 The Terrex NW9 geotextile provided separation to prevent soft in-situ ground from squeezing through the Abgrid geogrid and into the 6F2, a solution recommended for all ground conditions of CBR <3% and saving a further 150mm of 6F2.
 The geogrid provided strength to enable the 6F2 layer thickness to be reduced by approximately 30%, giving a total saving of 400mm of 6F2 on this project.
 The Terrex NW9 geotextile and Abgrid 30/30 geogrid were rolled out together, a technique proving significantly cheaper than using a combined geogrid and geotextile all-in-one product.

 The ABG Service

 ABG provided full technical support, including design and installation advice.

-Contact ABG today to discuss your ground stabilisation project specific requirements and discover how ABG past experience and innovative products can help on your project.
+Contact ABG today to discuss your ground stabilisation project specific requirements and discover how ABG’s past experience and innovative products can help.